charuu/project-tooth-molar-ssm/README.md

  - Non rigid ICP

- - ICP proposal in MCMC
+ - ICP proposal for MCMC

  3. Creation of SSM Model from CBCT and laser scan data